nowaalex/af-utils/examples/README.md

 1. Create a private package under `examples/src/<project>/<category>/<example>/<framework>` that can install and run on its own.
-2. Add the framework entry declared in `examples/structure.json` and describe the example in `README.md`.
+2. Add the framework entry declared in `examples/structure.json`.
+Describe shared behavior once in the example group's `README.md`; put framework-specific explanation in source comments only when the code itself is otherwise unclear.
 3. Run `pnpm nx run @af-utils/examples:versions` and `pnpm install` from the repository root.

-The website discovers the framework entry declared in `examples/structure.json` and `README.md` automatically.
-The first README paragraph is used as the page description, so no separate metadata or website route needs to be added.
+The website discovers the framework entry declared in `examples/structure.json` and its generated implementation `README.md` automatically.
+The first README paragraph is used as the page description, so begin the group README with the behavior a user can observe. `sync-examples.mjs` copies that description to all implementations; do not maintain framework-by-framework paraphrases.

-`examples/structure.json` is the declarative source of truth for the examples directory and every framework's entry file, adapter package, template, dependencies, build command, icon, and public route aliases.
+`examples/structure.json` is the declarative source of truth for the examples directory and every framework's entry file, adapter package, template, dependencies, build command, and icon.
 `examples/config.ts` derives paths and route mappings from it.
 Website integrations, components, generators, and tests must consume this configuration instead of assembling physical paths or duplicating framework metadata.
+Generated standalone boilerplate lives as ordinary files under `examples/templates/<template>`; `sync-examples.mjs` copies those files and resolves their dependency versions from `examples/package.json`.
 Vite file discovery stays in the colocated `examples/src/catalog.ts`, so its glob patterns are relative to the files they describe.
 Every file in an implementation is exposed in the website source